winter-archivist/BabelAutomaton/README.txt

 #-----------#
 SETUP GUIDE
 #-----------#
-The following package assumes that you're running on Ubuntu, or its derivatives like Kubuntu, Xubuntu, Mint, etc.
+The following provides guidance for both Debian or Arch.
+I have personally tested this on Ubuntu & EndeavourOS.

 Update your system, this may take a while depending on your system & connection
-    sudo apt update && sudo apt upgrade
+Debian:    sudo apt update && sudo apt upgrade

-Install python3
+Arch:      sudo pacman -Syu

+Install python & pip for your distro
-    sudo apt install python3
+Debian:    sudo apt install python3 python3-pip
+Arch:      sudo pacman -S python python-pip
+Moving forward if a command says "python" and you're on Debian use "python3" instead.

-cd into Babel_Automaton
+cd into BabelAutomaton/
 Run this once to make the virtual environment, I prefer .venv
-    python3 -m venv .venv
+    python -m venv .venv

 To enter the venv run
     source .venv/bin/activate

-Once in the venv, run this once to install all requirements
+Once in the virtual environment, run this once to install all requirements
-    python3 -m pip install -r requirements.txt
+    python -m pip install -r requirements.txt

-Before running the automaton make sure to setup its config
+Before running the automaton make sure to run config_setup.py
-    python3 config_setup.py
+    python config_setup.py

-Once the config is generated, ensure the automaton's token is in a file named ".client.secret" in the Automaton/ directory
+Once the config is generated, ensure the automaton's token is in a file named ".client.secret" in the Automaton/ directory The client's token is found under the Bot section of the discord dev portal. !DO NOT SHARE THIS TOKEN!

-Once in venv, run this to run the actual Automaton
+Once in the virtual environment, run this to run the actual Automaton
-    python3 main.py
+    python Automaton/main.py
 #-----------#